RDM03/supernode-app/RETHINK.md

-### Rethink steps
+### Goals

 1. Remove fish_redux, it's outdated - https://github.com/alibaba/fish-redux.
 Replace it with Bloc.
 2. Replace all states with states written using Freezed to increase readability, remove boilerplate and decrease potential errors number in future.
 3. Rewrite DAOs using types and not maps.
 4. Check and remove unnecessary dependencies.
-5. Setup dart analyzer and fix problems
+5. Setup dart analyzer and fix problems that will appear

 ### Other changes:
 * loading map changed with Wrap<T> class, please check user state.